 Relationships are a name of constant compromise, unconditional love, small sacrifices and a whole lot of understanding.
 Each person in a relationship tries their best to stick to the above mentioned elements which make up a pleasant relationship, and thus by extension, sticking to the basic rules of conflict avoidance.

 Conflicts come and go.
+They can easily be resolved by marriage counseling orange county.
 They are more or less seen as a part of relationships, and forgive us for saying this, but some people even go as far as to point out the increasingly disturbing, cliche phrase: “If they fight you, it means they love you.”

 Firstly, no. Period.
 If they love you, they will try their absolute best to not make you upset in any manner, form or way.
 If your partner loves you, then they will try to resolve the matter in the most adult way possible, which is cooling off and than talking in turns, listening to the other’s side of the story and coming to a mature conclusion rather than mindlessly arguing and even upsetting you in the process.